 If you take your financing in the United States then your mortgage will be in dollars.
 After raising your financing in dollars, you’d have to do a money transfer for the required amount to Italy and to exchange your dollars to euros.

-The main advantage of getting a mortgage in Italy instead of the United States is that it could offset a strong European currency and rates are much lower ( currently below 1%).
+The main advantage of getting a mortgage in Italy instead of the United States is that it could offset a strong European currency and rates are much lower ( currently about 2%).
 Right now, the rates in Italy are lower than in the US, and if the currency markets work in your favor, then there may be savings arising from a favorable fluctuation in the exchange rate.

 If the dollar rises in value against the euro, then you will need to spend fewer dollars to buy the same amount of euro you initially borrowed.
 This means that, in real terms, your mortgage actually decreased and your monthly repayments will be lower.

 If you think that is the case, it may be a good idea to consider taking out your mortgage in dollars.
-However, you may be better off consulting a financial advisor, as things have been changing so quickly in the exchange rate curve nothing can be really said, unless a professional gives some advice.
+However, you may be better off consulting a financial advisor, as things have been changing so quickly in the exchange rate curve nothing can be really said unless a professional gives some advice.

-Alternatively, if you take your financing in Italy, then the financial institution will do all the calculation in euros and you will have to convert those figures to dollars to understand what you are really spending.
+Alternatively, if you take your financing in Italy, then the financial institution will do all the calculations in euros and you will have to convert those figures to dollars to understand what you are really spending.

 That brings us to the question: how should you calculate your overall cost?

-You must very accurate and keep track of every penny you spend, calculate how many euros you are getting for your dollars, and what these euros are actually buying you.
+You must be very accurate and keep track of every penny you spend, calculate how many euros you are getting for your dollars, and what these euros are actually buying you.
 Keep in mind that, usually, when buying real estate in Italy costs include:

 - Cost of the property